Localization of Gravitino Field on $f(R)$ Thick Branes: Introduction

-In this paper, we pay our attention to the localization of a five-dimensional gravitino field on the $f(R)$ thick branes.
-Although general relativity is a very successful theory, its non-renormalization motives the investigation of modified gravity theories, particularly the gravity theories including higher-order curvature terms \cite{Sotiriou:2008rp}. $f(R)$ gravity is a kind of modified gravity whose Lagrangian is a function of the scalar curvature $R$.
-It always contains {higher-order curvature invariants}, which could make the theory to be renormalizable \cite{Sotiriou:2008rp}. {Furthermore}, the $f(R)$ gravity could be used to explain the dark energy or dark matter and answer the astrophysical and cosmological riddles.
-Therefore, it has been studied widely in cosmology and braneworld \cite{Liu:2011wi,Yu:2015wma,Sotiriou:2008rp,DeFelice:2010aj,Nojiri:2010wj,Nojiri:2000gv,Nojiri:2001ae,Giovannini:2001xg,Afonso:2007zz,Dzhunushaliev:2009dt,Liu:2011am,Bazeia:2015oqa,Zhong:2010ae,Zhong:2012nt,Zhong:2015pta}.
-In Ref.~\cite{Yu:2015wma}, the authors investigated various kinds of $f(R)$-branes and gave their general solutions.
-All of these solutions are also appropriate for the general relativity braneworlds, i.e., $f(R)=R$.
+In this paper, we focus on the localization of a five-dimensional gravitino field on the $f(R)$-thick branes.
+Although general relativity is a widely accepted theory, the problems of black holes, dark matter, and dark energy still attract people's attention \cite{Zhong:2016glr,Wei:2016,He:2017,Zhang:2017}.
+Furthermore, its nonrenormalization has motivated the investigation of modified gravity theories, particularly those involving high-order curvature terms \cite{Sotiriou:2008rp}. $f(R)$ gravity is a type of modified gravity whose Lagrangian is a function of the scalar curvature $R$.
+It always contains {high-order curvature invariants}, which could make the theory renormalizable \cite{Sotiriou:2008rp}. {Furthermore}, the $f(R)$ gravity could be used to explain the dark energy or dark matter and to answer astrophysical and cosmological paradoxes.
+Therefore, it has been studied widely in cosmology and the braneworld fields \cite{Liu:2011wi,Yu:2015wma,Sotiriou:2008rp,DeFelice:2010aj,Nojiri:2010wj,Nojiri:2000gv,Nojiri:2001ae,Giovannini:2001xg,Afonso:2007zz,Dzhunushaliev:2009dt,Liu:2011am,Bazeia:2015oqa,Zhong:2010ae,Zhong:2012nt,Zhong:2015pta}.
+Yu et al investigated various kinds of $f(R)$-branes and proposed general solutions~\cite{Yu:2015wma}.
+All of these solutions are also appropriate for general relativity braneworlds, i.e., $f(R)=R$.